This consultation is now closed.

 In our first round of consultation, we heard from some members that they were concerned about specific standards being rescinded.
 We’ve addressed these concerns in our response paper, which you can read here.

-A: We reviewed answers to the open-ended questions in both the survey and the website and, in combination with the letters and e-mails, identified some key issues and concerns.
+We reviewed answers to the open-ended questions in both the survey and the website and, in combination with the letters and e-mails, identified some key issues and concerns.
 From this analysis, the following key themes emerged:

-A: Yes, we’ve taken all feedback into consideration and changed our Professional Standards document where appropriate.
+Yes, we’ve taken all feedback into consideration and changed our Professional Standards document where appropriate.
 You can read the updated document here.
 Where we have made changes to the Professional Standards, additions are shown in purple and deletions have a strikethrough.
 We’ve also responded to all feedback we received in our response paper, which you can read here.